JTharsini/Java-8-Lambda-Basics/Notes.md

 -forEach: every collection has method forEach which has an argument : Consumer -For multi-processor computor: forEach is easy to parallelize for runtime -when we control: it's sequential

+-Streams: A sequence of elements supporting sequential and parallel aggregate operations -Multiple operations in one loop : pipelining (each operation have chance to modify the stream) -Streams help to build assembly line (pipelining)
+-In Java8 every collection comes with Java streams -Stream has a source (collection in Java case), operations to be done in that stream and end operation (terminal operation) (on which stream ends-can't do any other operations further) -Lambda expression enables parallel processing through streams
+- sequential Stream : stream
+  parallel stream : parallelStream
+-